DenDrummer/D-Pad_mods/README.txt

 2: Joining the server
 3: FAQ
 	3.1: Why links instead of actual mod files?
+	3.2: Why is Singleplayer different from the server despite having all the same mods?

 1: Getting the modpack running
 	1.1: Forge
-		First off you need to install Forge version 2555 for Minecraft version 1.12.2 There's plenty of existing guides for this.
+		First off you need to install Forge version 1.12.2-14.23.4.2705 There's plenty of existing guides for this.
 		All mods go into the mods folder in your .minecraft root folder.